kingram6865/webportal/README.md

 ## MVP
 - Coordination with Liberty Rx Software
-- Patient-specific info page; leverages patient registration/login system
+- Patient-specific info page; leverages patient registration/login system currently in use
-- Clinician specific page with access to list of their patients
+- Customer navigation from already established registration tool
 - Real time updates to prescription status
-- Customer navigation from already established registration tool
+- Clinician specific page with access to list of their specific patients and prescription status

 ## Post-MVP
-- Other deliverables that can be completed in Q1
+- Other deliverables that reasonably can be completed by the end of Q1 2021